-Creating and enforcing a whitelist of allowed content/files is a strong content filtering method.
+Creating and enforcing an allow list of allowed content/files is a strong content filtering method.
 Allowing content that satisfies a business requirement only can reduce the attack surface of the system.
 As a simple example, an email content filter might allow only Microsoft Office documents and PDF files.

 20.3.12.C.01.
-ControlSystem Classification(s): Confidential, Secret, Top Secret; Compliance: MUST [CID:4406]
+Control System Classifications(s): Top Secret, Confidential, Secret; Compliance: Must [CID:4406]

-Agencies MUST create and enforce a whitelist of permitted content types based on business requirements and the results of a security risk assessment.
+Agencies MUST create and enforce an allow list of permitted content types based on business requirements and the results of a security risk assessment.

-20.3.12.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: SHOULD [CID:4407]
+Control System Classifications(s): All Classifications; Compliance: Should [CID:4407]

-Agencies SHOULD create and enforce a whitelist of permitted content types based on business requirements and the results of a security risk assessment.
+Agencies SHOULD create and enforce an allow list of permitted content types based on business requirements and the results of a security risk assessment.